Dance for Cure introduces Pink Ribbon Tribute

 “We wanted to create something deeply meaningful for families while continuing our mission of supporting local breast cancer patients in financial need,” said Kathleen Cirioli, co-founder of Dance for the Cure.
 “Each sign is a symbol of love, remembrance, and community support for those in our area facing the challenges of a breast cancer diagnosis.”

 The order deadline is March 15, and proceeds benefit to Dance for the Cure, which was founded in 1999.
-It is a 100% volunteer-run 501(c)(3) nonprofit dedicated to supporting local breast cancer parents in financial need.
+It is a 100% volunteer-run 501(c)(3) nonprofit dedicated to supporting local breast cancer patients in financial need.
 The organization has gifted over $1.2 million to individuals in Hunterdon, Mercer, Middlesex and Somerset counties, helping with expenses such as medical bills, transportation, and household costs during treatment.

 Those interested in participating can order their tribute sign at danceforthecure.org/tribute.